zhajio1988/Open_RegModel/README.md

 # openreg
 ---
-Use ORDT tools to generate register RTL, UVM register models, and docs using SystemRDL
+Use ORDT and systemRDL tools to generate C/Verilog header files, register RTL, UVM register models, and docs using SystemRDL.

 ## Directory Structure